Cepton

 void frameCallbackEx(CeptonSensorHandle handle, int64_t start_timestamp,

-size_t n_points, const CeptonPointEx* points,
+size_t n_points, const struct CeptonPointEx *points,

 void *user_data) {